cogini/ecto_extract_migrations/README.md

 The parsers use NimbleParsec, and are based on the SQL grammar, so they are precise and reasonably complete.
-They don't support every esoteric option, just what we needed.
+They don't support every esoteric option, just what we needed, but that is quite a bit.
 Patches are welcome.

 ## Usage